Meteor-Community-Packages/organization/README.md

 * #website - Updates specific to the groups website

-* #dragon - Update specific to the Dragon.
+* #packoshpere - Updates specific to the Packosphere.
 The community alternative to Atmosphere.

 Please feel free to join us in the Slack workspace by clicking this [invite link](https://join.slack.com/t/meteor-community/shared_invite/enQtODA0NTU2Nzk5MTA3LWY5NGMxMWRjZDgzYWMyMTEyYTQ3MTcwZmU2YjM5MTY3MjJkZjQ0NWRjOGZlYmIxZjFlYTA5Mjg4OTk3ODRiOTc).